Zone II • Versions EN4

 Thanks go to the members of the project “Integration and application of basic scientific data in the field of Soil Science”, particularly Professor Pan Xianzhang and Senior Engineer Gao Meirong.

 Soil Science Society of China.
-The Classification of Soil Species and Genus in China.
+The Classification of Soil Type and Genus in China.
 Nanjing: Jiangsu Science and Technology Press, 1989.

 Chinese National Soil Survey Office.
-Chinese Soil Species Records.
+Chinese Soil Type Records.
 Beijing: China Agriculture Press, 1993.

 China National Standardization Administration Committee.
 GB/T 17296-2009 Chinese Soil Classification and Codes.
 Beijing: Standards Press of China, 2009.